The optimal indexes for this query are ...

 Your personal API key (required as part of the installation):

-Once installed, the sensor will start sending identified slow queries within a few minutes.
+Once installed, the sensor will start collecting slow queries within up to 30 minutes.

 -

-Reduce up to XX% of the workload by optimizing the top 10 slow queries.
+Speed up your database by up to XX% by optimizing the top 10 slowest queries.

 -